 - Getting consistent book sales and;

-- Maintaining a better than average ranking in the Amazon bookstore.
-A good ranking is considered anything under #30,000, or selling 8-10 books a day.
+- Maintaining a better-than-average ranking in the Amazon bookstore.
+(A good ranking is considered anything under #30,000, or selling 8-10 books a day.)

-Regardless if you have one book ready to launch or ten books already in your book funnel, you need to begin promoting it today.
-Before we even get into throwing your book out there into the world of marketing, here are the “critical essentials” that you MUST have before your book can start selling.
+Before we even get into throwing your book out there into the world of marketing, here are the critical essentials that you MUST have before your book can start selling.
 If you haven’t published yet, you want to use this criteria to make sure everything is lined up.
-If you have already published, use this promotional checklist to make any necessary changes so you can market your book effectively.
-If not, you could be throwing money away on a book that won’t sell.
-No matter what you do.

-(1) A killer book cover
+A killer book cover

-Here are a some great book covers:
+Here are some great book covers:

 - 99 Designs – a network of designers

-- Ebook Launch – services specifically for eBooks and print
+- eBook Launch – services specifically for eBooks and print

 - 100 Covers – cover design and book production services

-- Fiverr – freelancers of all sort
+- Fiverr – freelancers of all sorts

 - Upwork – another freelancer website